Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

  notes for sam.
- a- please name ERA data timestamp column (valid_time) as "time" b- format of time columne (that include both date and time) is 202001010000  so without any slashes
+ a- please name ERA data timestamp column (valid_time) as "time" b- format of time columne (that include both date and time) is 202001010000  so without any slashes c- please provide the data in same units as ameriflux data.
+Here are the desired solar radiation(ssrd) in wm-2, air temp (t2m) in celsius, precip in mm

 # 4. Flux Data Merging_03
 - one function titled Merge_ERA5_FLUX